 Sea lions live along coastlines, island edges and sometimes near the mouths of rivers in the Pacific Ocean.
 These large, brown marine mammals typically live between 8 to 12 years and have a thick layer of blubber to help keep them warm in the cold ocean water.
 Males are very territorial and distinguishable from females because of their large size and more robust features.
 Groups will typically form with a few males among many females and they are known to seasonally migrate long distances.
 Sea lions are excellent swimmers and have the ability to close their ears and nostrils while they swim to prevent water from getting in their ears or noses!
-The sea lion's sleek body allows them to swim in short bursts at speeds of up to 32 km per hour and dive to depths of up to 274 m.
+The sea lion's sleek body allows them to swim in short bursts at speeds of up to 20 miles (32 km) per hour and dive to depths of up to 900 feet (274 m).
 Since sea lions are mammals they do need to visit the surface of the water to breathe air; however, some individuals can hold their breath for up to 20 minutes!

-Size: 1.8 - 2.1 m, 90 - 362 kg varies between male and female
+Size: 6 - 7 ft (1.8 - 2.1 m), 200 - 800 lbs (90 - 362 kg) varies between male and female

-Diet: Fish, squid, octopus & eels

-Predators: Orcas & sharks
+Diet: Fish, squid, octopus & eels Predators: Orcas & sharks